RickStrahl/BlogPosts/2018-06/Which-.NET-Core-Runtimes-do-you-need/WhichNetCoreRuntimesDoYouNeed.md

 #### What it contains
 * Specific Runtime for the given platform (ie 2.1.0 for x64)
-* Note: It **does not** include the ASP.NET Runtimes!
+* **Does not** include the ASP.NET Runtimes!

 #### When to use
 * For production installs **that are pre-compiled**
-* In containers when **not** building inside of containers
-* When building your application with explicit dependencies (no dependency on ASP.NET Meta package)
+* For installs that do not use the ASP.NET Meta packages

 ### .NET Core Windows Hosting Pack
 This is perhaps the most confusing of the packages available because the naming doesn't really describe what it provides.

-You can think of this package as EVERYTHING except the `dotnet` SDK tools.
+You can think of this package as **EVERYTHING** except the `dotnet` SDK tools.
 This package installs both 32 and 64 bit runtimes as well the IIS hosting components on Windows.

-This package does not include the SDK tooling so if you need the `dotnet.exe` command line tooling you still need to install that separately, which makes this kind of an odd install option.
+This package does not include the SDK tooling so if you need the `dotnet.exe` command line tooling beyond execution and information, you still need to install that separately, which makes this kind of an odd install option.

 If you need the SDK tools you're better of just installing the SDK **instead of this package**.

 #### What it includes
 * 32 bit and 64 .NET Core Runtimes